Almarch/kafka/README.md

   kafka
 ```

 The project is supported by a notebook, available at [port 8000](http://localhost:8000) once the container runs.
-This notebook must be used to donwload the HuggingFace resources (the model and the literature corpus), and may then be used to monotor the training and test the yielded models.
+This notebook may be used to monitor the training and test the models.

 ## ✨ Curriculum learning

 The curriculum of this project is presented in a logical order.
-However, it is also possible to prepare all data beforehands (`1a`, `1b` and `1c`) then all the training steps (`2a`, `2b` and `2c`).
+However, it is also possible to prepare all data beforehands (`0`, then `1a`, `1b` and `1c`) then to run all the training steps (`2a`, `2b` and `2c`).

+### Step 0 - Resource collection

+This step collects the HuggingFace resources: the model, and the training dataset.

+- `docker exec -it kafka python 0_data_collection.py`

 ### Step 1 - French literature aculturation